|

 SWCPC 813 E1

-in the pictures include Como Hotel, J. C. Penneys, Palas Drug Store, Piggly-Wiggly,
+Business in the pictures include Como Hotel, J. C. Penney, Palas Drug Store,

-Archer Building, Bluebonnet Hotel, Sweetwater Dry Goods, F. W. Woodworths, Berman Dry
+Piggly-Wiggly, Archer Building, Bluebonnet Hotel, Sweetwater Dry Goods, F. W.

 After the turn of the 20th Century, West Texas towns such as Breckenridge,

-J. C. Pennys, Woodworths, and Piggly-Wiggly became well-known landmarks and
+Woodworths, and Piggly-Wiggly became well-known landmarks and prominent

 West Texas Chamber of Commerce